Guide to Nutritional Yeast

-Some yeast such as baker’s yeast used for bread making are active.
+Some yeast, such as baker’s yeast used for bread making, are active.
 These yeasts are able to create fermentation under the right circumstances.
-Nutritional yeasts are inactive, their enzymes no longer viable.
+Nutritional yeasts are inactive: their enzymes are no longer viable.
 Most nutritional yeasts are primary yeasts, grown specifically as a nutritional supplement.
-The exception is Brewer’s yeast.
-This secondary yeast is a beneficial by-product of the beer brewing process.
+The exception is Brewer’s yeast, which is a beneficial by-product of the beer brewing process.

 Types of Yeast

 Yeast Flakes- An inactive, primary yeast grown from pure stains of Saccharomyces cerevisiae on cane or beet molasses.
-As it grows the yeast is fed nutrient rich food, which greatly boosts its vitamin and mineral content.
-Nutritional yeast contains all 18 amino acids (thus a complete protein); many trace minerals and is very rich in B-Vitamins.
+As it grows, the yeast is fed nutrient-rich food, which greatly boosts its vitamin and mineral content.
+Nutritional yeast contains all 18 amino acids, many trace minerals and is very rich in B-Vitamins.
 Some brands of nutritional yeast are grown on a base fortified with Vitamin B12, such as Red Star Vegetarian Support Formula.
 Nutritional yeast has a strong flavour that can be described as nutty, toasted or cheesy, which makes it popular as an ingredient in cheese substitutes.
 It is often used in place of parmesan cheese.

 Yeast flakes dissolve readily, especially in cold liquids.

-Engevita Yeast– An inactive, primary Saccharomyces cerevisiae yeast, specifically grown on beet molasses, as a nutritional supplement.
+Engevita Yeast– Engivita yeast is an inactive, primary Saccharomyces cerevisiae yeast that is specifically grown on beet molasses as a nutritional supplement.
 Engivita-type yeast has virtually the same nutritional profile as Yeast Flakes.
 Engivita is actually a brand of nutritional yeast, but has become the common name of all powdered nutritional yeast.

-Brewers Yeast– This inactive secondary yeast, a by-product of the beer brewing process is also from Saccharomyces cerevisiae.
+Brewer’s Yeast– This inactive secondary yeast, a by-product of the beer brewing process is also from Saccharomyces cerevisiae.
 Considered nutritional yeast, its naturally occurring nutritional profile is rich in B-Complex and other vitamins and is especially high in the trace mineral Chromium, also known as Glucose Tolerance Factor (GTF).
 This nutrient is necessary for blood sugar regulation and is important for people with blood sugar imbalances.
-Brewers Yeast in its natural state has a characteristic bitter, hops flavour.
+In its natural state, Brewer’s yeast has a characteristic bitter, hops flavour.
 When taken as a supplement it is suggested to start with 1 to 2 tsp of the powder daily, as it may cause gas in some individuals.
 As tolerated, the amount can be increased.
-Brewers yeast was a cornerstone product of the natural foods movement of the 1970s.
+Brewer’s yeast was a cornerstone product of the natural foods movement of the 1970s.

 Torula Yeast– The inactive primary yeast strain Candida utilis is grown on a wood sugar medium which is a by-product of paper production.
-Torula Yeast is a type of nutritional yeast, though not as high in nutrients as the others.
-Its blander taste lends itself for applications such as a flavouring in processed foods and pet foods.
+Torula yeast is a type of nutritional yeast, though not as high in nutrients as the others.
+Its blander taste lends itself to applications such as a flavouring in processed foods and pet foods.

-Yeast Extract Spreads– This savory food paste is made from Brewers Yeast and various spice and vegetable extracts.
-It is processed so that it results in a salty, smooth, yeasty flavoured paste.
+Yeast Extract Spreads– This savoury food paste is made from Brewer’s yeast and various spice and vegetable extracts.
+It is processed to create a salty, smooth, yeasty flavoured paste.
 A common food condiment in Australia (Vegemite), New Zealand and Britan, it has found less popularity in North America.
 It shares a similar nutritional profile with Brewers Yeast.